alisacorporation/todo-ctf/README.md

 # ToDo-CTF

-Welcome to the Alisa Corporation :: ToDo-CTF pet project!
+Welcome to the ToDo-CTF pet project!
 This repository contains a Vue.js application using Vuetify for managing to-do tasks, integrated with various tools and configurations for development.

 ## Setup